UtahRETC/JavaProgrammer1Class2017/modules/module_13/module_13_slides_part1.md

 ```
 - `addAll` same for each type of list.
 - `add` method will vary.
 Implementation detail supplied by each child.

+---

+# Summary
+- Interface
+  - Contract for all implementers to follow.
+  - Contains one or more empty methods.
+  - May contain fields, but generally shouldn't.
+- Abstract Class
+  - Cannot be instantiated.
+  - May contain fields.
+  - Abstract methods required by children.
+  - Can contain method bodies.
+  - Children may override non-abstract methods.